-Over the next 15 years, Amazon plans to spend $148 billion on data centers, which will allow it to cope with the expected explosive growth in demand for AI applications and other digital services, Bloomberg writes.
-AWS revenue growth fell to a record low last year as customers sought to cut costs and delayed modernization projects.
-Now their costs are starting to rise again, and Amazon is preparing land for future data center expansion and negotiating electricity supplies.
-Amazon's planned data center spending exceeds the commitments of Microsoft and Alphabet's Google, although neither company discloses data center costs as consistently as Amazon, Bloomberg noted.
-“We are significantly expanding capacity,” said Kevin Miller, AWS vice president in charge of the company's data centers.
-“I think it just gives us the opportunity to get closer to our customers.”
+Amazon plans to spend $148 billion on data centers over the next 15 years to help it cope with the expected explosive growth in demand for AI applications and other digital services, Bloomberg reports.
+Last year, AWS's revenue growth rate fell to a record low as customers sought to cut costs and postponed modernization projects.
+Now, their costs are starting to rise again, and Amazon is preparing land for future data center expansions and negotiating power supply agreements.
+Amazon's planned data center spending exceeds the commitments of Microsoft and Google (an Alphabet holding company), although neither company discloses data center-related expenses as consistently as Amazon, Bloomberg noted.
+"We're significantly expanding capacity," said Kevin Miller, AWS vice president overseeing data centers companies. βI think it just gives us the opportunity to get closer to our customers.β

 Source: 3dnews.ru